Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - KESQ

 They have advocated for children to wear masks in school, but some governors have attempted to ban such requirements.

 “Why tie the hands of the public health officials behind their backs?
-You have two weapons here, one is vaccines the other is masking, and for children less than 12 that’s the only weapon they have,” Dr. Paul Offit, a member of the US Food and Drug Administration’s vaccine advisory committee, told CNN’s Erin Burnett.
+You have two weapons here, one is vaccines the other is masking, and for children less than 12 that’s the only weapon they have,” Dr. Paul Offit, a member of the US Food and Drug Administration’s vaccine advisory committee, told CNN’s Erin Burnett on Tuesday.

 Hotez said the US is now at a “screaming level of virus transmission,” adding that to really interrupt the spread, 80 to 85% of the population will need to be vaccinated.